lukasotero/wallpaperCode/README.md

 ### Step 3: Create a branch

 - Once the repo has been cloned and you have it open in GitHub desktop it is time to create a new branch.
 - A branch is a way to keep your changes separate from the main part of the project called `master`.
-For example if things go wrong and you are not happy with your changes you can simply delete the branch and the main project won't be affected.
+For example, if things go wrong and you are not happy with your changes you can simply delete the branch and the main project won't be affected.

 ![Branch](readme-only/create-branch.jpg)

-- You can name it whatever you want, but since this is a branch to add a card with your name to the project
+- You can name it whatever you want, but from that branch, you going to push the new changes.

-- Now you have created a new branch separate from the master.
+- Now you have created a new branch separate from the `master`.
 - For the next steps make sure you are working in this branch.
-You will see the name of the branch you are on at the top center of the GitHub desktop app where it says _Current branch_.
+You will see the name of the branch you are on at the top center of the GitHub desktop app, where it says _Current branch_.

 **Do NOT work on the `master` branch**